 Talking about history, the town of Bundi was also previously called as ‘Bunda-Ka-Nal’.
 The word Nal means ‘narrow ways’.
 This is so because Bundi is located in a narrow valley right within the Aravalli range.

-Rani Ji Ki Baori.
-The Raniji ki Baori also known as Queen’s Stepwell is a 46 m deep stepwell and great place for enjoying amazing moments of peace with your loved ones.
+The Raniji ki Baori also known as Queen’s Stepwell is a 46 m deep stepwell and a great place for enjoying amazing moments of peace with your loved ones.
 Visiting this place would be a great opportunity for any history buff to learn various new things.
 As per our history texts, this place was built in 1699 by Rani Nathavati Ji.

 Bundi is a culturally vibrant town situated in Rajasthan.
 For those, who love to explore the history and Indian culture, this town won’t let you down.
 Bundi is situated at a distance of 484, 1,715, 961, 1,578 km from Delhi, Bengaluru, Mumbai, and Kolkata.
 Let’s see how you can reach Bundi by the following means of transportation.

-By Air.
-The nearest airport is Jaipur Airport.
+The nearest airport is Jaipur International Airport (JAI).
 It is located at a distance of 200-210 km from the town.
 It is the primary airport that serves Jaipur and the nearby areas.
 Interestingly, the Jaipur International Airport was declared as the best airport in the world in the category of handling 2 to 5 million passengers during 2015 and 2016.

 On 29th December 2005, it was also given the title of International Airport.
 After you deboard at the airport, you will need to further travel by cab or a bus.
 You can also travel by train.
 For this, you will need to board a train from Jaipur Junction and deboard at the Bundi Railway Station.